messagemedia/messagemedia-soap-api-ruby-sdk/README.md

 # MessageMedia Ruby SDK

-This library provides a simple interface for sending and receiving messages using the [MessageMedia SOAP API](http://files.message-media.com.au/docs/MessageMedia_Messaging_Web_Service.pdf).
+This library provides a simple interface for sending and receiving messages using the [MessageMedia SOAP API](http://www.messagemedia.com.au/wp-content/uploads/2013/05/MessageMedia_Messaging_Web_Service.pdf?eacfbb).

+If you have any issue using this sample code, or would like to report a defect, you could [create a new Issue](https://github.com/messagemedia/messagemedia-ruby/issues/new) in Github or [Contact us](http://www.messagemedia.com.au/contact-us).

+## Installation

+The messagemedia-soap Gem can be installed from Rubygems:

+    gem install messagemedia-soap

+## Usage

 The following actions have been implemented: